Padre Pio (film): Production

 According to Abel Ferrara, actor Willem Dafoe suggested that Shia LaBeouf should be cast for the film's leading role.
 After Ferrara held several Zoom calls with LaBeouf, the latter agreed to join the film, even though very little money was raised (the film was almost never made) and LaBeouf did the project for free.

 LaBeouf arrived at Old Mission Santa Inés in July 2021 to learn about Padre Pio with the Capuchin Franciscan friars.
 Thanks to Father Bobby Barbato and Brother Jude Quinto, Br.
 Alexander Rodriguez met LaBeouf while he attended Mass every day.
 He learned about the Catholic Church and the Capuchins while living in his truck or spending a few nights in the Capuchin's guest room.
 He was immersing himself in the Catholic faith.
 He enrolled in RCIA, revised the script with Rodriguez and trained to do the Latin Mass.
 Rodriguez traveled with LaBeouf as his spiritual adviser and catechist and was in the film as Padre Pio's companion.

 Filming occurred in Apulia, Italy, in December 2021.
 The first place was at the Capuchin friary in San Marco la Catola.
 Padre Pio exchanged letters with his provincial and spiritual director while living in Pietrelcina with his family.
 The time was around 1909–1916.
 Both directors were living in San Marco during these years.
 Padre Pio expressed in his letters his deep and mysterious relationship with God and health difficulties.
 This event is in the film.
 While filming, LaBeouf slept in Padre Pio's bedroom.

 After San Marco, filming continued outside the Sanctuary of Saint Michael the Archangel in Monte Sant'Angelo.
 Traditionally, St. Michael appeared here in the late 400s.
 LaBeouf stayed and filmed for a few weeks at the Abbey of Saint Mary of Pulsano.
 It is near the sanctuary.
 The rest of the filming took place outside the sanctuary.

 Ferrara said in 2024 that he used AI for the Italian dub of this film.

 Release

-The film premiered in the Giornate degli Autori section of the 79th Venice International Film Festival on 2 September 2022.
+Padre Pio had its world premiere in the Giornate degli Autori section of the 79th Venice International Film Festival on 2 September 2022.
 It received a four-minute ovation.
 It also competed at the Rio de Janeiro International Film Festival.
 At the Lisbon & Estoril Film Festival, it was chosen to compete for the "Best Film Award."
 During its North American premiere at the Mammoth Film Festival, it won the "Achievement for Filmmaking" award for cinematography.
 At the Taormina Film Festival, it premiered worldwide in Italian.

 In March 2023, Gravitas Ventures acquired North American rights to the film.
-It was released in select theaters and through video on demand in the United States on 2 June 2023.

-The film was released in the United Kingdom and Ireland 26 January 2024 by Dazzler Media.
+It was released in select theaters and on video on demand in the United States on 2 June 2023.
+The film was released in the United Kingdom and Ireland on 26 January 2024 by Dazzler Media.
 RS Productions released it in Italy on 18 July 2024.